RainingSea/cese/project/website/DailyJournalApp/ce/ce_2/task plan.md

 [CONTENT]
-1. **Required packages**:
-   - `http.server`: For creating a simple web server.
-   - `os`: For file handling and path operations.
-   - `json`: For handling data storage in a structured format (if needed).
-   - `datetime`: For timestamping journal entries.
+"Required packages": ["os", "json"],

-2. **Required Other language third-party packages**:
+"Required Other language third-party packages": [],
-   - None specified, as the application will use basic HTML for structure and styling can be done using inline CSS.

-3. **Logic Analysis**:
+"Logic Analysis":
 - **main.py**:
-     - `Main`: Responsible for starting the application and managing user and entry managers.
+  - Contains the `Main` class which initializes the application and manages the flow.
+  - Methods:
-     - `main()`: Initializes the web server and routes requests.
+    - `main()`: Entry point of the application.

 - **UserManager**:
+  - Responsible for user-related functionalities.
+  - Attributes:
+    - `users_file`: Path to the file where user credentials are stored.
+  - Methods:
-     - `register(username: str, password: str)`: Registers a new user by saving credentials to `users.txt`.
+    - `register(username: str, password: str)`: Registers a new user.
-     - `login(username: str, password: str)`: Validates user credentials against `users.txt`.
+    - `login(username: str, password: str)`: Validates user credentials for login.

+- **JournalManager**:
+  - Handles journal entry operations.
+  - Attributes:
+    - `entries_file`: Path to the file where journal entries are stored.
-   - **EntryManager**:
+  - Methods:
-     - `create_entry(title: str, content: str)`: Saves a new journal entry to `entries.txt`.
+    - `create_entry(title: str, content: str)`: Saves a new journal entry.
-     - `get_entries()`: Retrieves all journal entries from `entries.txt`.
+    - `get_entries()`: Retrieves a list of all journal entries.

-4. **Task list**:
-   - `main.py`: Implement the main application logic and web server.
+- **HTML Templates**:
-   - `templates/login.html`: Create the login page.
+  - `login.html`: Contains the structure for the login page.
-   - `templates/register.html`: Create the registration page.
+  - `register.html`: Contains the structure for the registration page.
-   - `templates/dashboard.html`: Create the dashboard page to display journal entries.
-   - `templates/new_entry.html`: Create the new entry page for journal entry creation.
-   - `users.txt`: Prepare the file for storing user credentials.
-   - `entries.txt`: Prepare the file for storing journal entries.
+  - `dashboard.html`: Displays the list of journal entries.

-5. **Shared Knowledge**:
-   - Follow PEP 8 coding conventions for Python code.
-   - Ensure that all user inputs are validated before processing to prevent errors.
-   - Use simple HTML forms for user interactions without any complex frameworks.
-   - Maintain a clear separation of concerns between the backend logic and frontend presentation.
+  - `new_entry.html`: Allows users to create a new journal entry.

+"Task list": [
+    "main.py",
+    "templates/login.html",
+    "templates/register.html",
+    "templates/dashboard.html",
+    "templates/new_entry.html",
+    "users.txt",
+    "journal_entries.txt"
+],

+"Shared Knowledge": "Ensure to handle file operations carefully, especially for reading and writing user credentials and journal entries.
+Use simple text file operations to maintain the data.
+Consider implementing basic validation for user inputs on the registration and login forms."
 [/CONTENT]